Victoria 3: Lochside

 meets gravel Trail

-Trail sign At posts at N end of paved Lochside Drive N of Dooley Rd.
+Trail sign At bollards, N end of paved Lochside Drive N of Dooley Rd.

 13Chipseal RoadSpeed limit signFirst sign north of Martindale Rd.